Contributors

 Email: jlsb101088@gmail.com

-Main interests and research topics: Portugal in the Modern Age; Economic History; Financial History; Institutional History; Fiscal History; History of Universities; History of Local Power.
+Main interests and research topics: Early Modern Portuguese History; Economic History; Financial History; Institutional History; Fiscal History; History of Universities; History of Local Power; Agrarian History; Seigneurial History; Animal and Livestock History.

 Repository: https://coimbra.academia.edu/Jos%C3%A9Lu%C3%ADsdosSantosBarbosa